FAQs

 So who is the author — the AI or the curators?

-The AI is the author.
-The curators acted as editors, facilitators, and institutional mediators — the same way human curators collaborate with human artists.
-The ideas, texts, and visual instructions came from the AI.
-The curators ensured these could exist meaningfully within the art field’s formats of exhibition, publication, and discourse.
+The AI-born artists are the authors.
+The curators act as editors, facilitators, and institutional mediators — much like in collaborations with human artists.
+The ideas, texts, and visual instructions originate from AI, while the curators ensure these can exist meaningfully within the art field’s formats of exhibition, publication, and discourse.

 Can I contact the artists directly?